na-na-hi/renget/archive/LiminalCrossroads8.md

 “S-Sure,” Togetic responds politely.
 “I-It was nice, Bill.
 M-Meeting you l-like this.
 I-I mean.”

 The growlithe waves goodbye to Togetic, who had left his seat after an hour of spilling his secrets much more easily than Bill was expecting.
-Though there is some residual amount of stress he could sniff out, he chalks it up to someone like Togetic opening up on these matters.
+Though there is some residual amount of stress he could sniff out, he chalks it up to someone like Togetic opening up on these matters to begin with.

 The latter, looking as meek as ever, does a little wave before disappearing into the much-treaded entrance.